-Resulting sales are expected to provide free cash flow to cover operating and debt service costs, and funding for business initiatives that leverage Microbix's expertise.
+The sales resulting from antigens, QAPs, and DxTM activities are expected to provide free cash flow to cover operating and debt service costs, and funding for business initiatives that leverage Microbix's expertise.

 Microbix owns and operates a biologicals manufacturing facility at 265 Watline Avenue in Mississauga, Ontario.
 For that facility, Microbix has a Pathogen and Toxin license issued by the Public Health Agency of Canada.
 The Company's administrative offices, along with further production and lab spaces, are in a leased building located at 235 Watline Avenue, Mississauga, Ontario.
+A third adjacent site at 275 Watline Avenue has been leased as of July, 2021 with renovation planning now underway.
 Microbix is ISO 9001 & 13485 accredited, FDA & Health Canada establishment licensed, Australian TGA registered, and provides CE marked products.